-- Read the instructions on the Application Form carefully before completing and submitting their application. - Complete the Application Form honestly and accurately. - Provide complete and verified supporting documentation with the application where requested27. - Where previous post-school studies have been undertaken, complete academic records/transcripts must be submitted along with a statement of good conduct. - Accept the conditions as set out in the Declaration by applicant [(section F of] in the Application Form[)]
+- Read the instructions on the Application Form carefully before completing and submitting their application. - Complete the Application Form honestly and accurately. - Provide complete and verified supporting documentation with the application where requested25. - Where previous post-school studies have been undertaken, complete academic records/transcripts must be submitted along with a statement of good conduct. - Accept the conditions as set out in the Declaration by applicant in the Application Form.